ServiceStackApps/HelloMobile/README.md

 #### Using manual Task extensions

-Some compiler magic is used to make the above async code work which has the disadvantage that the `async` keyword needs to propogated up in all call-sites.
+Some compiler magic is used to make the above async code work which has the disadvantage that the `async` keyword needs to propagated up in all call-sites.
-Given this you may prefer instead to make async calls with the Promise-like call-style API also avaialble on the returned `Task<T>` response.
+Given this you may prefer instead to make async calls with the Promise-like call-style API also available on the returned `Task<T>` response.

 We've added some custom task extensions to make this as easy as: